threeal/setup-yarn-action/README.md

 ## Key Features

-The Setup Yarn Berry Action provides the following key features:
+The Setup Yarn Berry Action offers the following key features:

+- Sets up Yarn to a specified version.
-- Install dependencies for a Node.js package using Yarn.
+- Installs dependencies for the current Node.js project with cache support.
-- Automatic Yarn enablement using [Corepack](https://nodejs.org/api/corepack.html) before installation.
-- Support for caching dependencies installation, enhancing workflow speed.

 ## Usage